Men's Grooming: Advice For A Best, Better Wet Shaving Soap Experience

-Most men don't learn to use shaving soap until they have mastered the "bachelor's shave" with a cheap disposable razor and tin can of shaving cream.
-Don't believe you are alone looking at your new block of shaving soap and having absolutely no idea what to do with it.
+Most men don't learn to use shaving soap until they have mastered the "bachelor's shave".
+The cheap disposable razor and tin can of shaving cream comes to mind.
+Don't believe you are alone looking at your new block of shaving soap and having no idea what to do with it.

-learning a new skill it takes some practice before you attain comfort and joy.
+learning a new skill it takes some practice before you reach comfort and joy.

 I've bought a bar of the shaving soap, what now..?

 You've bought a bar of my shaving soap, thanks.

 If you bought the bigger 120g bar then you are looking for a large

 bowl.
 If you bought the 60g bar a disused mug or large cup will suffice, as a shaving bowl.

 Some brands pour their soap into a wooden or ceramic bowl for you.
 I decided against this because